nidhhoggr/agentInfer/README.md

  * Recognized commands

+    * STARTUP: boot the machine from the chat client

     * SHUTDOWN: halt the machine and take a snapshot of the state

 ####Some key components of the inference engine: